top of page

 I have yet to meet a client who wasn't struggling with something someone in their life was DOING or NOT DOING.
 One of their main challenges was the inability to let others and life 'be.'
 Their fixation on OTHERS had become an addiction to wanting to control external behaviors of partners, friends, family members, coworkers, etc.

 You see, the Ego is the dominant part of our personality, and IT is very opinionated, full of ideas and beliefs about how things 'should' be.
 IT incessantly tries to PROVE ITs ideas and beliefs to validate itself.
 IT believes, 'If I can get you to see MY viewpoint and follow it, I am then validated as being 'RIGHT,' and the discomfort I feel about your 'WRONG' choice goes away.
-IT now believes it has fixed you with its infinite well of wisdom and, having done so, feels empowered
+IT now believes it has fixed you with its infinite well of wisdom and, having done so, feels empowered.

 The challenges, sorrows, and problems experienced are conditions of the lesson intended for the individual.

-I genuinely believe we are each on our journey through life and therefore need to allow other's paths to unfold as they will.
+I genuinely believe we are each on our journey through life and therefore need to allow others' paths to unfold as they will.
 Doing so isn't easy because we naturally desire to help them and want the best for those we love.
 However, their life reflects THEIR OWN experiences, thoughts, needs, beliefs, and therefore, we can never impose OURS onto them because they WILL NOT fit into the way their Journey was designed for them.

 At times, lessons are imparted through painful dynamics that are a part of the soul's journey.
 Pain moves a person to look, explore, ponder, and hopefully learn and grow.
 The formula for a NEW and BETTER decision is created when they have accumulated the' RIGHT KNOWLEDGE.'
 Until then, a DIFFERENT choice is nearly impossible.

-Our part is NOT to project, impose or try to control (for it is futile to do so) but rather to lovingly be a witness to the process, extending wisdom, love, and ultimate acceptance of what IS or is NOT.
+Our part is NOT to project, impose, or try to control (for it is futile to do so) but rather to lovingly be a witness to the process, extending wisdom, love, and ultimate acceptance of what IS or is NOT.

 In that way, our lessons and learning are also being carried out in the same process.
-They are struggling through their lesson, and we are learning our lesson of acceptance and allowing things 'TO BE.'
+They are struggling through their lesson, and we are learning our lesson of acceptance and allowing things TO BE.

-Our only JOB then is to LOVE as we go through the journey of life!
+Our only job, then, is to love as we go through the journey of life!

 P.S.
 Let me know if this has resonated with you.
 How do you see control playing out in your life?
 What is the lesson it is teaching you?